i5heu/ouroboros-db/README.md

     - [ ] DHT for Sharding? - maybe full HT is enough
     - [ ] Data Collection
       - [ ] Find and Collect Data in Network
-      - [ ] Allow other nodes that are faster to collect data and send it to the slower with
+      - [ ] Allow other nodes that are faster to collect data and send it to the slower with zstd

 ## Future Features
 - [ ] Full Text Search - blevesearch/bleve